 Droids from Black trailer are law enforcement.It is really strange that both protagonists suffered no damage from hits whatsoever.
 Rubber bullets, dull blades and stun beams?
 Sounds like law enforcement to me.

-At least one of the Hunters or Hunter Students is going to turn (or possibly always be) evil.Glynda (sheer irony, and then we can see the girls fighting her and her debris-shaping skills) or Jaune (who will undergo Break the Cutie, cross a Despair Event Horizon and, possibly after being pressured by the White Fang or whoever Torchwick works for, decide to go From Nobody to Nightmare).
+At least one of the Hunters or Hunter Students is going to turn (or possibly always has been) evil.Glynda (sheer irony, and then we can see the girls fighting her and her debris-shaping skills) or Jaune (who will undergo Break the Cutie, cross a Despair Event Horizon and, possibly after being pressured by the White Fang or whoever Torchwick works for, decide to go From Nobody to Nightmare).

 Someone in the main cast will get Hero with Bad Publicity treatmentWhether it's Ruby's team or Jaune's team, something will happen that'll cause most of the Hunters to turn on someone in the main cast.